Archives For November 30, 1999

 8. Solus

 Solus, formerly known as Evolve OS, is an independently developed OS for 64-bit processor.
-The system provides 4 desktop editions: Budgie, GNOME, MATE, and KDE.
+The system provides 4 desktop editions: Budgie, GNOME, MATE (abandoned), XFCE, and KDE Plasma.

 Its own Budgie Desktop provides the classic Windows look-like desktop appearance, along with settings utility to change themes, fonts, and manage panel items.
 And it also has a Gnome style ‘System Settings’ to configure many other settings.